Parallel Painting

 “How much does cabinet refinishing cost?” is the first question I get on almost every call.
 It’s a fair question, and it deserves a straight answer — not the vague “it depends” that most contractors give you before showing up to pitch.

 So here’s the honest breakdown from someone who does this every day.
-I’m going to give you real numbers, explain what drives them, and help you understand why the cheapest quote is almost never the best value.
+I’m going to give you planning numbers, explain what drives them, and help you understand why the cheapest quote is almost never the best value.

 The Quick Answer